abhididdigi/abhididdigi.github.io/_posts/2012-05-21-service-now-is-not-afraid-to-post-some-rest.md

-This is a supplement to this post <a href= "http://www.john-james-andersen.com/blog/service-now/service-now-is-not-afraid-to-get-rest.html">Service Now is not afraid to get some Rest</a>
+This is a supplement to this post: <a href="http://www.john-james-andersen.com/blog/service-now/service-now-is-not-afraid-to-get-rest.html">ServiceNow is Not Afraid to Get Some REST</a>.

 I recently came across a tool that can only understand REST.
-In this post we will be Sending a POST call over HTTP using Service Now's java Packages.
-You can see another method of setting parameters at this <a href= "http://community.service-now.com/forum/4902"> URL</a> on community.
-But in this blog post we will be POSTing an XML
+In this post, we will be sending a POST call over HTTP using ServiceNow's Java packages.
+You can see another method of setting parameters at this <a href="http://community.service-now.com/forum/4902">URL</a> on the community, but in this blog post, we will be POSTing an XML.

 You can test it out in Scripts- Background